-In third lesson on verbs with both intransitive and transitive usages, we’ll continue to uncover peculiarities in Japanese at the individual word basis.
+In this third lesson on verbs with both intransitive and transitive usages, we’ll continue to uncover peculiarities in Japanese at the individual word basis.

 する is the most important verb in the Japanese language as we have already learned due to how many usages it has and how important those usages are to the entirety of the language.
 Unsurprisingly, its usages can be classified as either being intransitive or transitive in nature.